BarsukinSyn/ComfyUI-Enjoyer-Roadmap/terms-and-definitions.md

 ### Prompt Emphasis

 You can adjust the importance of specific parts of the prompt by using weights.
 For instance, if you have the prompt "flowers inside a blue vase" and want to emphasize "flowers," you can write it as "(flowers:1.2) inside a blue vase".
-Nesting weights, like "((flowers:1.2):0.5)", modifies the emphasis further.
 Using brackets without specifying a weight, like "(flowers)", automatically assigns a weight of 1.1.

 ## Samplers and Schedulers